 Q: How can I determine the effectiveness of the PEO’s service model?
 I want to make sure my employees and I can get answers to our questions when we need them.

-Q: How can I avoid being stuck in a contract if the PEO I choose doesn’t live up to their promises?
+Q: How can I avoid being stuck in a contract if the PEO I choose doesn’t live up to its promises?

 Q: Do I lose control of my employees by working with a PEO?